Building the Capacity of South Carolina Community Pharmacies to Intervene on the Social Determinants of Health

 Throughout the project, many pharmacies expressed an understanding of what SDOH were, but shared that they were not comfortable having the sensitive conversations that are often required to support related needs.
 Additionally, there was a need to stratify approaches for different levels of SDOH supports that pharmacies could provide based on their capacity.

 Following this feedback from pharmacies, as well as ongoing SDOH work across South Carolina, we plan to develop a training on SDOH which would be available to community pharmacies and other individuals or organizations who may benefit.
-The training would utilize either a live virtual format and/or a “roadshow” format which would be provided at relevant conferences, summits, professional meetings, and other settings as appropriate.
-In alignment with the other trainings offered by CCHA, it would include both educational and applied pieces (e.g., role plays, facilitated dialogue, text resources, etc.) and designed for sustainability beyond the project period.
+The training may utilize either a live virtual format and/or a “roadshow” format which could be provided at relevant conferences, summits, professional meetings, and other settings as appropriate.
+In alignment with the other trainings offered by CCHA, it would include both educational and applied pieces (e.g., role plays, facilitated dialogue, text resources, etc.) and be designed for sustainability beyond the project period.
 Finally, it would clearly extrapolate what appropriate approaches could look like at different levels of engagement, helping to ensure that resulting efforts were aligned with the capacity of those aiming to integrate this type of work.

 2. Manuscript Writing